-If you missed last week’s introduction of triangulation, here’s the link.
+If you missed my introduction of triangulation, here’s the link.

 Within a year of my son’s placement, I realized the immense challenge before me.
 For him to accept my reasonable boundaries – and internalize the concepts of personal responsibility and accountability, he needed to hear a consistent message.

 Instead, some of the adults in his life chose to question me.
-A few even cast blame.
-None fully understood the long-term effects of trauma and the subsequent lack of attachment.
+A few cast blame.
+Even fewer fully grasped the long-term effects of trauma and the subsequent lack of attachment.